-VIM: This editor has two modes - insert mode for inserting text or code, and command mode for entering commands.
-It starts in command mode, so you can't edit immediately.
+VIM: This editor has two modes, insert mode where you can insert text, and command mode where you can enter commands.
+It starts in command mode so you can't edit immediately.
 Use the arrow keys to move around the file.
-While in command mode, pressing "i" changes the editor to insert mode, allowing you to type text.
-Go into insert mode and add your name and section letter.
+While in command mode, if you press "i", the editor changes you to insert mode, allowing you to type text.
+Go to insert mode and add your name and section letter.
 Press the Escape (ESC) key while in insert mode to return to command mode.

 EMACS: You can just start typing and editing without hitting special keys.
 You can use the arrow keys to navigate around the file to insert code.
-There are many shortcuts and built-in features to Emacs but you won't need them right now.
+There are many shortcuts and built-in features to emacs but you don't need them right now.
 In the file, insert your name and your section letter in the appropriate comments in your program.